Hackers News Hackers News

 Emy Elsamnoudy

-Intego analysts identified this attack chain after observing typosquatted domains like comparisions[.]org, which mimics the legitimate comparisons.org website by adding an extra letter.
+Analysts at Intego identified this intricate attack chain after observing domains such as comparisions[.]org, which closely resembles the legitimate comparisons.org website through the addition of a single character.

-After successful execution, the loader retrieves an AppleScript payload specifically designed to harvest browser credentials and target cryptocurrency wallet applications including Trezor Suite and Ledger Live.
+Upon successful execution, the loader retrieves an AppleScript payload specifically engineered to harvest credentials from web browsers and target cryptocurrency wallet applications, including Trezor Suite and Ledger Live.
+The malware initially attempts programmatic credential theft but, if unsuccessful, resorts to displaying persistent, fake system dialogs that repeatedly prompt users for their passwords until they comply.

 Infection Mechanism and Evasion Tactics